 With the rear two seats folded away the boot isn’t small, and if you’re still not happy, there’s always the froot (front boot to those allergic to naff portmanteaux).
 However, all that empty space doesn't always translate to spaciousness; when specified with two seats in the middle row, they're positioned close to the rear doors with an overly large gap between them, rather than adding elbow room for the outer edge.
 Even the front seats offer a more balanced amount of elbow room on either side.

 Seven-seat fully-electric SUVs are few and far between.
 The e-Tron, iX3, i-Pace and EQC are all strictly five-seaters.
 The Model S can do you seven-seats, while if you're really not bothered by SUVnes, there are always the Mercedes EQV and Nissan e-NV200 car-derived vans.

 What’s it like to drive?

 Imagine a Model S with more height and weight, and you’re pretty much there.
-Just like the saloon, the Model X offers a relatively hard ride and swift linear acceleration, but only really reminds you of its 2.3 tonnes when you brake or turn.
-The performance is fun on slip roads and genuinely useful on the motorway, but don’t think this is an Alfa Romeo SUV rival.
+Just like the saloon, the Model X offers a relatively firm ride and swift linear acceleration, but only really reminds you of its 2.3 tonnes when you brake or turn.
+The performance is fun on slip roads and genuinely useful on the motorway, but don’t think this is a Stelvio Quadrifoglio rival.
 It just happens to be whisper-quiet and quick.